pkparthk/Mern-Auth/README.md

 This authentication system uses JWT-based authentication and enforces SSL for secure communication.

 ## **Why SSL?**
-SSL/TLS ensures that all user credentials, JWT tokens, and sensitive data are encrypted during transmission, preventing attacks like MITM (Man-in-the-Middle) and data interception.
+SSL ensures that all user credentials, JWT tokens, and sensitive data are encrypted during transmission, preventing attacks like MITM (Man-in-the-Middle) and data interception.

 ## **Where SSL is Used?**
 - **Login & Registration**: Encrypts email and password during authentication.